When there's a |

 It definitely doesn’t mean that you’ll have to wait until your depression has cleared up before you’ll be able to start building up a regular exercise routine.
 In fact, it probably means just the opposite.
 You might need to stop looking for your motivation or waiting for it to appear before you start working out.
 Instead, recognize that feeling unmotivated is part of the illness and that starting a regular exercise routine is an important part of the cure.
-It’s a lot like getting out of bed in the morning on a low day—you might not feel like it; but you know that if you don’t do it, things are only going to go downhill from there.
+It’s a lot like getting out of bed in the morning on a low day—you might not feel like it, but you know that if you don’t do it, things are only going to go downhill.

 Exercise doesn’t have to mean 60 minutes of heart-pounding, heavy-breathing activity that leaves you sweaty, sore and exhausted.
 And you don’t need any special equipment or a gym membership to get started.
 You can start with something as simple as a walk around the block, going up and down your stairs a couple of times, or just taking some time to stretch your muscles while you’re watching TV.
 The important thing at first is to make a deal with yourself that you’ll do something every day rather than nothing.
-Once you’ve established a good streak of doing some activity every day, you can take the next step of trying to do a little more today than you did yesterday, and setting yourself some realistic goals or physical challenges that will keep things interesting.
+Once you’ve established a good streak of doing some activity every day, you can take the next step of trying to do a little more today than you did yesterday, and setting some realistic goals or physical challenges that will keep things interesting.